 If my cat sticks out his tongue, is it a harmless habit or dangerous problem?

-Another completely harmless behavioral pattern for cats can also be the reason for a hanging tongue.
+Another completely harmless behavioural pattern for cats can also be the reason for a hanging tongue.
 Like many other mammals, our cats have a Vomeronasales organ, with which they can perceive pheromones.
-They do this by pleading, that is, they open their mouths, and at times sometimes stick their tongues out to absorb specific odours.
+They do this by pleading, that is, they open their mouths.
+Sometimes, they stick their tongues out to absorb specific odours.
 During the plea, the animals often seem a bit absent.

 First time you’ve noticed it?